ficristo/brackets-terminal-x/README.md

 ## How to install

-It is available through the extension manager.
+### Windows

+Since Brackets 1.9 it is possible to install directly from the Extension Manager.
+It can take a while to be installed, be patient.

+### Other platforms

+Download a zip of the extension from GitHub through its "Clone or Download" feature.
-After installed you should:
+After that:
 - go to your extension folder [1]
+- here extract the zip downloaded before
-- `cd brackets-terminal-x`
+- `cd brackets-terminal-x-master`
+- delete the `.npmrc` file inside the new folder [2]
-- run `npm install`
+- run `npm install` [3]
 - close and reopen Brackets.

 [1] Use `Help \ Show Extensions Folder` or [manually](https://github.com/adobe/brackets/wiki/Extension-Locations#user-extensions-folder)
+[2] This file is necessary for Windows build
+[3] Make sure to use the same major version of Node.js used for Brackets.
+Brackets 1.9 uses Node.js 6.

 ## Report an issue